What Does Bar Stand for in the Bar Exam or Bar Association?

 Some states, including Florida, charge individuals with a felony for practicing law without a proper license.

-How Do Attorneys Join the Florida Bar?
+How Do Attorneys Join the Florida Bar Association?

 In order to join the Florida Bar, lawyers must have a degree from an accredited law school.
 This degree is known as a Doctor of Jurisprudence (JD) or a Juris Doctor.

 To be licensed, attorneys must also pass the Florida Bar Exam.
 An attorney’s success or failure on this exam is entirely separate from their law school performance.

 Those who apply for the Florida Bar must also offer evidence of upstanding moral character.

 They must prove that they will uphold the standards and values of a practicing legal professional.
 This is demonstrated by the oath that bar applicants recite upon admission.

 When you need a legal representative, it is vital to ensure that your lawyer is licensed to practice in the state of Florida.
 The Florida Bar Association maintains an exhaustive list of all of the licensed attorneys in the state.